 - Place the sliced almonds on top of the feijoas.

-- Melt the coconut oil, honey and vanilla essence gently whisk together with a fork.
+- Melt the coconut oil, honey, and vanilla extract gently whisk together with a fork.
 Evenly spoon this syrup over the top of the loaf.

 - Cover the loaf with tin foil and bake for 20 min, then remove foil and bake for another 20 min.
 Test with a toothpick or skewer - it should come out clean or with just a couple of crumbs.